jinyus/dart_beacon/Readme.md

 ## Overview

-The Beacon package is a powerful reactive primitive for dart.
+A Beacon is a powerful reactive primitive for dart.
 It provides facilities for executing any code when a value is updated.

 ## Features